libis/workflow/README.md

 implementation is provided in the class ::Libis::Workflow::Workflow for your convenience to be used as-is or to derive your own from.

+The Job class is responsible for instantiating a run-time workflow execution object - a Run - that captures the configuration, logs and workitems generated while executing the tasks.
+Essential logic is provided in the module
-The workflow object will be able to execute the tasks in proper order on all the WorkItems supplied/collected.
+::Libis::Workflow::Base::Run with a simple in-memory implementation in ::Libis::Workflow::Run.
+The run object's class name has to be provided to the job configuration so that the job can instantiate the correct object.
+The run object will be able to execute the tasks in proper order on all the WorkItems supplied/collected.
 Each task can be implemented with code to run or simply contain a list of child tasks.
-When a workflow is executed a special run object is created that captures the configuration, logs and workitems generated while executing the tasks.
-Essential logic is provided in the module ::Libis::Workflow::Base::Run with a simple in-memory implementation in
-::Libis::Workflow::Run.
-The run object's class name has to be provided to the workflow configuration so that the workflow can instantiate the correct object.

 One tasks is predefined:
 ::Libis::Workflow::Tasks::Analyzer - analyzes the workflow run and summarizes the results.
 It is always included as the